scaleway/python-scaleway/README.rst

 .. code-block:: bash

-    pip install nose coverage pep8 pylint
+    $ pip install nose coverage pep8 pylint
-    python setup.py nosetests --with-coverage
+    $ python setup.py nosetests --with-coverage
-    # (...)
+      (...)
-    pep8 scaleway
+    $ pep8 scaleway
-    # (...)
+      (...)
-    pylint scaleway
+    $ pylint scaleway
-    # (...)
+      (...)

-* coverage score should never be lower than before your patch.
+* Coverage score should never be lower than before your patch.
 * PEP8 should never return an error.
-* pylint score should never be lower than before your patch.
+* Pylint score should never be lower than before your patch.

 Alternative libraries / clients